umd-lhcb/rpi.burnin/README.md

 Written by Jorge Ramirez, improvements by Yipeng Sun.

-### `rpi.burnin.RelayAPI`
+### `rpi.burnin.USBRelay.py`
-USB relay control for `Van Ooijen Technische Informatica` USB relay by Yipeng Sun.
+USB relay control for `Van Ooijen Technische Informatica`.
 Currently only APIs are implemented, as they have not been wrapped into worker classes that can be used directly in the burn-in system.

-Valves functionality has been confirmed by Jorge Ramirez.
+With Jorge Ramirez's schematic, valves control functionality has been confirmed.

 #### Setup
-Copy the udev rule in `relay/udev_rules/50-usb-relay-dct-tech.rules` under `/etc/udev/rules.d/` directory, so that everyone (not just `root` user) has read/write access to this type of USB relays.
+Copy the udev rule in `udev_rules/50-usb-relay-dct-tech.rules` under `/etc/udev/rules.d/` directory, so that everyone (not just `root` user) has read/write access to this type of USB relays.